Munendra7/Ai-Agent/README.md

 **AI-Agent** is a full-stack project that leverages React for the frontend and .NET for the backend to deliver an intelligent, context-aware AI assistant.

+### 📽️ Demo
+Click on the image below to watch the demo:

 [![Watch the demo](https://github.com/user-attachments/assets/52286f31-b8da-4e0b-87be-743d96ab04df)
 ](https://drive.google.com/file/d/1BNx342cQbMi0Pnw9BZ0yc1Fk5wX7b6T1/view?usp=sharing)